Brand Colours - Picking the Perfect Palette

 Peaceful, freshness, simplicity, cleanliness, security, purity

-When picking a palette, start with looking at the color associated with the brand attribute that’s most likely to appeal to your target audience as your primary color, and then choose accent secondary colors that pair best with that color while still reflecting your attributes and audience.
-It’s always a good idea to pick a neutral (such as black, white, ivory, gray, silver, tan, beige or silver) as one of your colors to use for text and neutral backgrounds.
+When picking a palette, start with looking at the colour associated with the brand attribute that’s most likely to appeal to your target audience as your primary colour, and then choose accent secondary colours that pair best with that colour while still reflecting your attributes and audience.
+It’s always a good idea to pick a neutral (such as black, white, ivory, gray, silver, tan, beige or silver) as one of your colours to use for text and neutral backgrounds.

-Your accent colors can follow one of the three color theory schemes below:
+Your accent colours can follow one of the three colour theory schemes below:

 Monochromatic:

-Monochromatic palettes are different tints (created by mixing a color with pure white) or shades (created by mixing a color with pure black) of your primary color.
+Monochromatic palettes are different tints (created by mixing a colour with pure white) or shades (created by mixing a colour with pure black) of your primary colour.

 Brand Colors: Pick the Perfect Monochromatic Palette